inno-devops-labs/S24-core-course-labs/app_python/README.md

 - Displays the current time in Moscow.
 - Includes unit tests for critical components.
 - Organized code structure for better maintainability.
+- Displays number of times app is accessed on endpoint "/visits".

 ## Getting Started